 A stowage box is located on each side of the cargo area.
 You can access each one by pushing up and pulling the knob on the lid.
 Convenient tie-down hooks (if equipped)

 The convenient tie-down hooks are designed only for securing light cargo.
 Never try to secure cargo that exceeds the capacity of the hooks.
-The maximum load capacity is 44 lbs (20 kg) per hook. so that cargo can be secured with a luggage net or ropes.
+The maximum load capacity is 44 lbs (20 kg) per hook.

+The cargo area is equipped with four tiedown hooks so that cargo can be secured with a luggage net or ropes.